 That being said, it's highly unlikely you won't have other stuff to put in the oven.
 So if you are planning on that oven to be opened and closed, give yourself a little extra time.
 You can always pull the turkey out to rest and tent with foil to keep warm if you finish early.

-While it’s resting, whip up some gravy using your beautiful drippings and this Classic Turkey Gravy Guide from Bowl of Delicious.
+While it's resting, whip up some gravy using your beautiful drippings and this gravy guide.
 It takes about 15 minutes which is just the right amount of time to let your turkey rest before slicing.

 - 4 sprigs rosemary

 - 6 sage leaves